 UNC Greensboro is recruiting 20 highly committed instructional leaders for the Principal Preparation for Excellence and Equity in Rural Schools (PPEERS) – A North Carolina Principal Fellows Program.
-We are looking for those who are passionate about rural schools and who would like to participate in a fully-funded intensive 42- credit hour Master of School Administration (MSA) two-year degree program.
+We are looking for those who are passionate about rural schools and who would like to participate in a fully-funded, intensive 42- credit hour Master of School Administration (MSA) two-year degree program.

 The application process is open to all interested participants who meet the selection requirements, characteristics, and assurances, and submit all application materials as outlined.
 Each partnering district has a limited number of openings; as a result, the selection of participants is a competitive process.

 - Substantive (at least 4 years) teaching experience

 - Strong instructional skills